-The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger).
-The terrain looks super fast – take a look at some pictures here.
+The long leg to control 12 is the main routechoice leg in the course – a leg where many top runners chose wrong routes.
+The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger):

 You find other maps from the area in omaps.worldofo.com here.
 See also latest additions in 3DRerun from this area in order to learn more about this terrain type.

 Next you can draw your own route using the ‘Webroute’ below.
 Think through how you would attack this leg, and draw the route you would have made.
 Some comments about why you would choose a certain route are always nice for the other readers.

 Then you can take a look at how the runners have solved this leg below.

 Clearly the best routechoice is to run to the left, using the path as much as you can, and thus also reducing the climb as much as you can, as for the women’s race.
 The reason for so many runners taking the option to the right may be that the first hill on the route to the left might seem a little tough after all the experience the runners had with steep hills and cliffs on the training maps – this hill does however only have 10 meter climb and is climbed easily.
 The climbs at the middle of the leg on the rightmost variant are worse.
 Below are some more detailed illustrations for the complete field and for some of the top runners.